NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Condensation Issues: Excess moisture or fogging on the unit or cellar walls.
 If you’re struggling to maintain proper humidity, our guide on fixing wine cellar humidity problems offers step-by-step solutions.

 • Mold in Wine Cellar Due to Leaks: Persistent leaks can cause mold growth, which threatens wine labels and corks.
+For comprehensive advice on protecting your collection from mold, visit our wine cellar mold guide.

 • Wine Cellar Humidity Issues: Unexplained changes in humidity could indicate a leak or drainage problem.